IU's software agreement with Microsoft

-Under the CA, IU students, faculty, and staff have the option of either downloading many of Microsoft's most popular software products for free through IUware or purchasing software media (one copy of any single Microsoft product) at campus bookstores for a nominal charge.
+Under the CA, IU students, faculty, and staff can download many of Microsoft's most popular software products for free through IUware.
 Also, throughout the life of the CA, they can upgrade to the latest versions of these Microsoft products at no additional licensing cost.

 IU's contract with Microsoft is written in such a way as to refer to the general category of products (e.g., "desktop suite", which includes a spreadsheet, word processor, presentation software, and database).
 This covers both new versions and new releases for each line of software.
 It is unlikely that Microsoft will substantially change the current products in these software lines, but IU is covered by this wording in case that occurs.
 This holds true for operating system upgrades, as long as Microsoft works within the Windows or Windows NT product suite.
 UITS believes this will be the case through the period covered by this contract.

 If brand-new products are released, they will not be covered under the CA. However, if this occurs, IU may work with Microsoft to add the products to the CA.

 In the event that Microsoft sells off a given product or product line to another company, the contract contains provisions that allow for the assignment of IU's rights under the contract to other parties.
 If this happens, IU would establish a similar licensing agreement with the new company for the remainder of the term of the CA.